aformusatii/docker-c9sdk/README.md

 ## How to Use for Advanced Users

-1. Clone the repository: `git clone https://github.com/user/repository.git`
+1. Clone the repository: `git clone https://github.com/aformusatii/docker-c9sdk.git c9sdk`
-2. Move to the repository directory: `cd repository`
+2. Move to the repository directory: `cd c9sdk`
 3. Create your own `.env` file using `.env.example` as a template.
 4. Build the docker image: `docker-compose build`
 5. Start the service: `docker-compose up`